olhanotolga/100-days-of-code/log.md

 Also used regex to convert subtitles in a custom format into an ordinary .srt.

-**Thoughts:** I've been touch on myself today but kind of proud as well.
+**Thoughts:** I've been tough on myself today but kind of proud as well.

 **Link to work:** [My freeCodeCamp profile](https://www.freecodecamp.org/olhanotolga)